Powermate PM4500DF - 3600/4500W Dual Fuel Generator

 Featuring a digital data center on its control panel, the PM4500DF offers you convenient access to essential information about the lifetime run hours, facilitating effective monitoring of its activity and status.

-From a security standpoint, the generator is furnished with an overload protection (circuit breaker) and an automatic low oil shut-off, ensuring peace of mind during operation.
+As for its security measures, the device features an overload protection (circuit breaker) and an automatic low oil shut-off, letting you use it with a peace of mind.

 The Powermate PM4500DF versus other generators